VeinDevTtv/gt3-tracker/README.md

 3. Set your start date and adjust the total tracking period
 4. Input your weekly savings/profits
 5. Track your progress with the visual charts and statistics
-6. Toggle between dark and light themes
+6. Toggle between dark and light themes and customize your theme colors
 7. Ask the AI Assistant for insights about your progress
+8. Generate PDF reports for your records
+9. Share your progress on social media
-8. Export your data as CSV or JSON for backup
+10. Export your data as CSV or JSON for backup
-9. Watch confetti celebrations when you hit milestones!
+11. Watch confetti celebrations when you hit milestones!

 ## AI Assistant Setup